Skip to main content

 • Visual Studio 2008 - Visual Studio 2008 and edit code for Silverlight 3 only.
 This development environment is not recommended anymore.

-• Visual Studio 2010 - Visual Studio 2010 can design and edit code for Silverlight and Silverlight 3 application.
+• Visual Studio 2010 - Visual Studio 2010 can design and edit code for and Silverlight 3 application.
 It has some advantages for programming compared with Blend 4.
 It allows implementing XML web services and has a better code editing behavior (better IntelliSense, code navigation, code completion …).
 Visual Studio

 Follow the installation hints from Microsoft.